epsi95/contact-tracing-app/README.md

 - Android

 #### How does it work:
 - **STEP 1** When the user will launch the app, user will be prompted with authentication pahe.
-User needs to put MSIL `Staff ID` and `Password`.
-It will be varified againest MSIL `User Authentication` APIS.
+User needs to put `Staff ID` and `Password`.
+It will be varified againest `User Authentication` APIS.
 - **STEP 2** After user is authenticated, app will communicate to a central server.
 It will ask for a `UUID`.
 Server will create an unique `UUID` and will assign it with that `staff ID`.

 - **STEP 3** Now that user have `Staff ID` and `UUID`, she/he will start Bluettoth Low Energy transmission.